gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 Using the `groups` attribute the groups to be validated can be specified.
 Using the `validationMode` attribute it can be controlled whether only parameters, only return values or both shall be validated.

 *DISCUSSION: The `ValidateGroups` annotation can be used on type as well as on method or parameter level, with parameter having precedence over method and type level, and method having precedence over type level.
-That way a default configuration can be given on the type level (e.g. to validate only parameter constraints), while another configuration can be chosen for single methods (e.g. turn off validation by using `ValidationMode.NONE).*
+That way a default configuration can be given on the type level (e.g. to validate only parameter constraints), while another configuration can be chosen for single methods (e.g. turn off validation by using `ValidationMode.NONE`).*

-*DISCUSSION: IMO BV should provide an annotation as suggested above, so that integrators doen't need to create their own one.
-CDI requires interceptor binding annotions such as this one to be annotated with the `@InterceptorBinding` meta-annotation.
-But according to Pete Muir from the CDI EG this could happen programmatically by the CDI runtime so we don't have a compile-time dependency to CDI here.*

 *DISCUSSION: Is there a better name than `ValidateGroups`?
 IMO an adjective would be make a better annotation name.
 In Seam Validation it's called `@AutoValidating`.*

-*DISCUSSION: Possible other options:*
+*DISCUSSION: General options for triggering validation:*

 ** reuse @Valid*
 ** let each integrator use a specific annotation*
+** specify a standardized one in BV (see proposal above)*

+*IMO BV should provide an annotation as suggested above, so that integrators doen't need to create their own one.
+CDI requires interceptor binding annotions such as this one to be annotated with the `@InterceptorBinding` meta-annotation.
+But according to Pete Muir from the CDI EG this could happen programmatically by the CDI runtime so we don't have a compile-time dependency to CDI here.*

 ## Extensions to the meta-data API <a id="meta_data"/>